SoftwareAG/c8y-docs/content/device-demos/mbed-ublox.md

 #### Measurements

-The Application Switcher on the right of the Top Bar provides access to the **Device management** application.
-Select **Devices > All Devices** in the Navigator and then select the "Mbed Test Device".
+In the Device Management application, select **Devices > All Devices** in the navigator and then select the "Mbed Test Device".

 You can browse the collected sensor data in the **Measurements** tab: